Known4225/VisualisingIMDb/README.md

 Click on actors to show their connections

+Metrics:
+- Size of bubble - Actor recognisability (calculated by sqrt(number of movies) * average rating)
+- Colour of bubble - Genre
+- X axis - Date of birth
+- Y axis - Number of connections

 Note: Actors that don't have their date of birth listed will all be shoved in 2030.\
 That's why there's a ton of people there, they are not actually from the future.